Chapter 67:

 But that’s their problem to solve.
 I’ve got other business.

 The dining area of our inn was quaint and quiet, making it easy to spot the triop.
-With each one of them a uniquely identifiable type of beauty, the table where all three sat was quite the sight to behold.
+With each one of them a uniquely identifiable type of beauty, the table where all three sat was quite the sight to behold, even for someone who admired their faces daily.

-Sitting beside her this morning was the tallest member of the group, the lovable Aesandoral Thantossa.
-With short brown hair, big emerald eyes, chestnut-toned body, and an overly compassionate personality, it was hard not to fall in love with this elven archer.
-But looks could deceive, and her beauty had its thorns as she was at another level when it came to combat.
+Sitting beside her this morning was the tallest member of the group and her sister, the lovable Aesandoral Thantossa.
+With short brown hair, big emerald eyes, a chestnut-toned body, and an overly compassionate personality, it was hard not to fall in love with this elven archer.
+But looks could deceive, and her beauty had its thorns, considering she was on another level when it came to combat.
+When she wanted someone or something dead, she could make it happen.

 Finally, our secretive Sharzin Thistlewillow was our wonderful shadow chef.
 Currently, the groundling's hood was down, exposing her pitch-black hair and alabaster skin to the world.
 Suspicious silvery eyes that glimmered like diamonds in the light caught a glimpse of me as I approached, pulling her gaze.
 She was our skulker and could pinpoint a target’s weakest point with ease.